algbio/SBWT/README.md

   -o, --out-file arg    Output filename.
   -i, --index-file arg  Index input file.
-  -q, --query-file arg  The query in FASTA or FASTQ format.
-Multi-line
+  -q, --query-file arg  The query in FASTA or FASTQ format, possibly
-                        FASTQ is not supported.
+                        gzipped.
+Multi-line FASTQ is not supported.
 If the file extension is .txt, this is interpreted as a list of query files, one per line.
 In this case, --out-file is also interpreted as a list of output files in the same manner, one line for each input file.
+  -z, --gzip-output     Writes output in gzipped form.
   -h, --help            Print usage
 ```